 io.write(ascii_map[12]) -- write LF

-Above, I created a table/map in lua of the ASCII characters I was going to try and decode.
+Above, I created a table/map in Lua of the ASCII characters I would try to decode.

-To implement this, I decided to start with a tree type structure containing the extended parts which I could walk sequentially with each byte until I reach a character, print the character, and continue.
+I started with a tree-type structure containing the extended parts so I would be able to walk over each byte until I reach a character, then print the character, and repeat, for each character.

 Which ended up like this: